angular/angular/src/lib/input/input.md

 ### Underline Color

-The underline (line under the `input` content) color can be changed by using the `color` attribute of `md-form-field`.
+The underline (line under the `input` content) color can be changed by using the `color` attribute of `mat-form-field`.
 A value of `primary` is the default and will correspond to the theme primary color.
 Alternatively, `accent` or `warn` can be specified to use the theme's accent or warn color.